naveenkulkarni029/authentication-apis/frontend/wallets/README.md

 Once the container is built and running, visit [http://localhost:3000](http://localhost:3000) in your web browser to view the K+N Wallets UI.

-To rebuild the docs after you made changes, run the `docker-compose up` command again.
+To rebuild the application after you made changes, run the `docker-compose up` command again.
 This rebuilds the application, and updates the container with your changes:

 ```bash